yogeshumalkar11/Beginner-Data-Analysis-with-AI/README.md

 ## Important Note

 - Do not upload your actual API key or sensitive information to any public repository.
-The `secret.py` file is added to the `.gitignore` file to prevent accidental uploads.

 - Keep the size of the CSV file below 200 MB to ensure efficient processing.